Helping millions of people navigate the world of technology.

 Photos option in Settings

-Step 5: Click on all the commonly used image extensions like JPG, JPEG, PNG, and GIF, choose Photos from the menu, and then click the Set default button.
+Step 3: Click on all the commonly used image extensions like JPG, JPEG, PNG, and GIF, choose Photos from the menu, and click on Set default.

 Set default option for Photos app

-If configuring the Photos app as the default image viewing application wasn’t helpful, you can try resetting the app to its default settings.
-Doing this will be helpful if the problem is being caused due to corruption in the Photos app.
+If configuring the Photos app as the default image viewing application wasn’t helpful, reset the app to its default settings.

-Step 1: Open Settings, choose Apps from the left panel, and then select Installed apps.
+Step 1: Open Settings, choose Apps from the left panel, and select Installed apps.

 Installed apps in Settings app